EnricoMendez/lines_vineyard/README.md

 ## Run the code

 ### Setup
 There are three ways to use the code.
-Using simulation, connect to a physical platform, and using a rosbag to simulate one of the test made by the owners of thies repository.
+Using simulation, connect to a physical platform, and using a rosbag to simulate one of the test made by the owners of this repository.

 #### Simulation